topas-nbio/TOPAS-nBio/regression/README.md

 13. GvalueIRT_H.
 H-scavenger-dependent G value for H within microsecond time range

 14. DNASSBPulsed.
-Quantifies the number of SSBs induced on a DNA plasmid as a function of DMSO concentration for a pulsed beam of 250 keV electrons
+Quantifies the number of SSBs induced on a DNA plasmid as a function of DMSO concentration for a low dose rate continuous beam.

 #### Use
 Each directory has TOPAS parameters with the follow pattern: